Dwurian/DATA-310/project_1.md

 ## Model

 The first model I specify (called Non Location Model below) uses number of bedrooms (`no_beds`), number of bathrooms (`baths`) and square footage (`sqft`) to predict listing price (`prices`).
+All data are standardized before passing into the model.
 The model is a sequential model with an input layer that takes the input shape of `(3,)`, followed by a dense layer with 3 units and no activation function, then ending with a dense layer of 1 unit and no activation function.
 I used stochastic gradient descent as the optimizer and mean squared error as the loss function.
 The model is trained over 1000 epochs.

 ## Output